Top 10 Mid-Term Rental Platforms of 2025 (That Are Not Airbnb)

 What is it?: Spotahome is a 100% online booking platform that operates worldwide, offering apartments, rooms, studios, and student residences.

-Pros: One of the strong suits of Spotahome is its flexibility: it offers three different types of mid-term rental management plans for home ranging from complete management of your property to an absolutely free listing-plus-booking-fee model.
+Pros: One of the strong suits of Spotahome is its flexibility: it offers three different types of mid-term rental management plans for homes, ranging from complete management of your property to an absolutely free listing-plus-booking-fee model.
 You can also list nearly any kind of property, from a room in your house to a full home.
 Finally, Spotahome are also deeply committed to smooth communication with international clients, offering customer support in several languages on both sides.

-Cons: A number of Spotahome’s perks, including the a rent guarantee system, are only reserved for paying members of their Plus programme.
+Cons: A number of Spotahome’s perks, including the rent guarantee system, are only reserved for paying members of their Plus programme.

 9. Sabbatical Homes